Hotel Viking (Newport, Rhode Island): Decline and rebirth

-The addition of a conference center couldn't stop the decline of the hotel "into disrepair" in the 1960s, when it was briefly known as "The Viking Hotel and Motor Inn."
+The addition of a conference center could not stop the hotel's decline into disrepair in the 1960s, when it was briefly known as "The Viking Hotel and Motor Inn".

 An $8 million renovation by new owners in the late 1990s brought improvements, and the hotel joined the Historic Hotels of America in 1997.
-Renovations again occurred in 2007 (to restore its rooms to "Gilded Age splendor") and in 2016.
+Renovations also occurred in 2007, to restore the rooms to a Gilded Age style, and again in 2016.

-North Shore magazine said in 2021 that the hotel has both historic and modern wings, and "looks great for its age".
+North Shore magazine stated in 2021 that the hotel has both historic and modern wings and "looks great for its age".